In the News

-Drew Shindell is a Professor of Climate Sciences at the Nicholas School of the Environment, Duke University.
-From 1995 to 2014 he was a scientist at the NASA Goddard Institute for Space Studies in New York City.
-Dr. Shindell taught atmospheric chemistry at Columbia University for more than a decade.
-His research concerns natural and human drivers of climate change, linkages between air quality and climate change, and the interface between climate change science and policy.
-He has been an author on more than 200 peer-reviewed publications and received awards from Scientific American, NASA, the NSF and the EPA, and is a fellow of AGU and AAAS.
+Drew Shindell is Nicholas Professor of Earth Science at Duke University.
+From 1995 to 2014 he was at the NASA Goddard Institute for Space Studies in New York City and taught at Columbia University.
+He earned his Bachelor's at UC Berkeley and PhD at Stony Brook University, both in Physics.
+He studies climate change, air quality, and links between science and policy.
+He has been an author on >250 peer-reviewed publications, received awards from Scientific American, NASA, the NSF and the EPA, and is a fellow of AGU and AAAS.

-He has testified on climate issues before both houses of the US Congress, the UNFCCC and the World Bank, developed a climate change course with the American Museum of Natural History, and made numerous appearances in newspapers, on radio, and on TV as part of his public outreach efforts.
-He chaired the 2011 Integrated Assessment of Black Carbon and Tropospheric Ozone produced by the United Nations Environment Programme and World Meteorological Organization, was a Coordinating Lead Author on the 2013 Fifth Assessment Report of the IPCC and on the 2018 IPCC Special Report on 1.5°C. He also chairs the Scientific Advisory Panel to the Climate and Clean Air Coalition of nations, intergovernmental organizations and non-governmental organizations.
+He has testified on climate issues before both houses of the US Congress (at the request of both parties), developed a climate change course with the American Museum of Natural History, and made numerous media appearances as part of his outreach efforts.
+He chaired the 2011 UNEP/WMO Integrated Assessment of Black Carbon and Tropospheric Ozone, and was a Coordinating Lead Author on the 2013 Fifth Assessment Report of the IPCC and on the 2018 IPCC Special Report on 1.5°C. He also chairs the Scientific Advisory Panel to the Climate and Clean Air Coalition of nations and organizations.